BigBang1112/mania-server-manager/README.md

 The management application is written in C# and was built with NativeAOT and trimmed, allowing fast startup time and a very small image.
 It came out to be a convenient replacement for the Shell language.

-Alpine image uses [frolvlad/alpine-glibc](https://github.com/Docker-Hub-frolvlad/docker-alpine-glibc) so that breaking changes in future Alpine versions can still handle the server executable without much hassle.

-## Advantaged over `docker-trackmania/forever` images
+## Advantaged over `docker-trackmania/forever` or `pyplanet/maniaplanet-docker` images

-- ManiaPlanet support
 - All Nadeo servers within a single image
-- Checks for update per restart, not per deployment - benefitial for ManiaPlanet title packs
+- Checks for updates per restart, not per deployment - benefitial for ManiaPlanet title packs
-- Alternatively use the Windows executable with Wine
+- Alternatively use the Windows executable with Wine (there's a use for it, soon^)
 - Specific versions can be picked, or the download sources can be modified
 - Many more possible options are configurable with environment variables
 - Supports niche command line arguments like `/validatepath`
 - Up-to-date base images

+## Image variants

+Various image variants are provided:

+- Ubuntu Noble (default)
+- Debian Bookworm (slim)
+- Alpine (recommended for image size)

+Multiple variants are available for `x86` (`amd64`) architectures only.

+### Ubuntu Noble

+This is the default for `latest`, for specific images it's `noble`.
+It is a stable image that doesn't install anything additionally to run Nadeo game servers.
+Ubuntu is known to be regularly updated with security patches.

+### Debian Bookworm (slim)

+This is the Debian variant, tagged as `bookworm-slim`, whose image is actually 1MB bigger than Noble for some reason.
+Use this only if you prefer Debian image bases in your orchestration or any other layer caching reasons.

+### Alpine

+Alpine is a recommended pick, tagged as `alpine`, crafted carefully to run Trackmania servers as just 22MB image size.

+There's a chance this variant is less stable, but no issues have been found yet.

+It uses [frolvlad/alpine-glibc](https://github.com/Docker-Hub-frolvlad/docker-alpine-glibc) as a base so that breaking changes in future Alpine versions can still handle the server executable without much hassle.

+## Experimental ARM64 emulation support

+There's an ongoing experiment with ARM64 support to make it possible to run any Nadeo game server on a Raspberry PI or other low-cost devices.

+ARM64 is a future-proof variant of ARM, so it is supported over ARM32.

 ## Environment variables reference